medimarket.com logo

 Setting cadence and direction

 Cadence is continuously adjustable between 25 and 65 RPM.
-Start with a low value (25–30 RPM) — the goal is gentle, slow mobilization, not athletic speed.
+Start with a low value (25–30 RPM) — the goal is gentle, slow mobilisation, not athletic speed.
 In passive mode the rotation direction can be selected forward or backward, and can be changed during the session (see next section).
 Changing direction activates different muscle groups, so it’s worth alternating within a session.

 5